 For submissions, if you’re eligible for reasonable adjustments, you can get help with:

-A penalty waiver means you can submit your assessments late within the accepted late deadline period without receiving a penalty.
+Removing late penalties means you can submit your assessments late within the accepted late deadline period without being marked down.

 If you’re eligible, you’ll get an extra four hours for take-away papers.
 Depending on your situation, we can agree an extra eight hours instead.
 This is because there’s no late submission period on a take-away paper.